Choose a language

 This approach has been validated by a cross-section of the pharmaceutical industry and the business case.
 At the same time, there is a convincing business case for the improvements in both filling lines and automated inspection machines.

-This presentation will discuss the approach, process steps, and initial test results of how this can be achieved today.
+This presentation discussed the approach, process steps, and initial test results of how this can be achieved today.

 Core Team Leader